YellowMinionPlannet/Notes/OfficialDoc_NuGet.md

 2. packages.config, flat list of all dependencies

 ## Other features of NuGet
-1. Global Packages and Cache folder
+1. Global Packages and Cache folder,
+    - Global packages share packages among different projects on same device
+    - Cache folder ensure packages that has already downloaded won't download again
 2. Resolve out a single version of a package if that package's different versions are referenced by different dependencies.

 # Concept

+## Package installation

 ## Dependency resolution